 Alarms will trigger an alert when unauthorized access to your space occurs, but a study conducted by the U.S. Department of Justice’s Office of Community Oriented Policing Services reported that 96% of electronic alarms were false.
 Therefore it’s important to integrate your alarm system with a camera so you know when you are faced with a real threat.

-In the event of a security incident, cameras and video footage play a key role in determining the cause and course of action.
+In the event of an office security incident, cameras and video footage play a key role in determining the cause and course of action.
 However, they also have been found to be a strong deterrent to burglars in the first place.
 Researchers from the University of North Carolina at Charlotte interviewed convicted burglars and found that 60% of the burglars considered the presence of video equipment when picking site for a break-in, and 40% of them said presence of video equipment would be reason enough to find another target.

 Cameras are becoming increasingly inexpensive and compact, which makes them less obtrusive in your work environment.
-While there are many consumer-grade systems that you can set up yourself, if you have a larger space or want to integrate your surveillance and access control systems, working with Managed by Q and our workplace security partners will enable you to identify and install the best system for your space.
+While there are many consumer-grade systems that you can set up yourself, if you have a larger space or want to integrate your surveillance and access control systems, working with Managed by Q and our office security partners will enable you to identify and install the best system for your space.

 To learn more about how to keep your office secure and create a security plan that fits your space and company needs, download our Office Security Simplified guide.